ycpcs/cs201-summer2016/assign/assign06.md

 > foo/x.html

 A stack of URI component strings will help you find the canonical form of the URI you are processing.
+The idea is that each normal (not "." or "..") component of the input URI will be pushed on the stack.
+The "." component can be ignored, and the ".." component indicates that the most recent component should be discarded.
+At the end of processing the components, you should find that the stack contains the exact sequence of components that should be part of the canonical URI.

 Note that when converting a URI into its canonical form, any leading and/or trailing occurrences of the slash ("/") character must be preserved.

+## Things to watch out for

+Make sure that you use the **equals** method to compare strings.

+The queue used to keep track of web pages to be visited should store canonical URIs, *not* filenames.
+The website directory is not part of any URI.

+Make sure each broken link report indicates the canonical URI of the page containing the broken link as well as the URI of the nonexistent document.

 Grading
 =======